GETTING YOUR SCHOOL STEM CERTIFIED: PROJECT LEAD THE WAY

 Becoming a Project Lead The Way Partner SchoolThe path to getting PLTW-certified is a two year process.
 The first step is to become a PLTW partner school.
 This happens as follows:

 - The District Administrator will submit an application expressing the district's interest in PLTW.
 The application will include school district information, contact information for district personnel, school information, projected program enrollment, and course intentions.
 A full list of necessary information can be found here.
-The application for a new school begins here.

 - After an application is received, PLTW will send the District Administrator an agreement that spells out the parameters of the partnership and details the software needed, partnership team, teacher education requirements, assessment practices, and equipment needed, among other items.